 This cinnamon banana bread is so easy to make and tastes SO delicious and moist!
 With a ribbon of cinnamon sugar swirled throughout and a crisp cinnamon sugar crust on top, it’s a unique version of a classic recipe.

-How to make cinnamon swirl banana bread
+How to make cinnamon banana bread

 You can’t have cinnamon swirl banana bread without the swirl!
 It took quite a few trials to get it just right and luckily, the easiest technique ended up being the most effective.